Girsanov's formula for G-Brownian motion: Main result

 We start with a lemma that characterizes conditional $G$-expectations.
 For each $\theta \in \cA$ and $t \in [0,T]$, set

 where the identity between $\tp$ and $\theta$ is to be understood as

 \begin{lem} For each $\theta \in \cA$, $X \in \calL^1_G (\Omega)$ and $t \in [0, T]$, it holds that

-where $\{ \nFB_t ; 0 \lqs t \lqs T \}$ is the natural filtration of $B$. \end{lem}
+where $\{ \calF_t ; 0 \le t \le T \}$ is the natural filtration of $B$. \end{lem}

-It is noted in the proof of Proposition 3.4 of Soner-Touzi-Zhang \cite{Soner;10a} that the validity of \eqref{esp} for $X \in \bLip ( \Omega )$ follows from \cite{Denis;10}; the assertion for $X \in \calL^1_G (\Omega)$ is then seen to hold by approximations as is done in the proof of their proposition.
-However, since our setting for $\Theta$ is different from theirs as will be mentioned just before \lref{sup,mar,lem} below, we give a proof of this lemma for the sake of self-containedness of the paper.
+As noted in the proof of Proposition 3.4 of Soner-Touzi-Zhang \cite{Soner;10a}, the validity of \eqref{esp} for $X \in \bLip ( \Omega )$ follows from \cite{Denis;10}; the assertion for $X \in \calL^1_G (\Omega)$ is then seen to hold by approximations as done in the proof of their proposition.
+Since there seems to be an inadequacy in its approximating argument and the family $\{ P_{\theta} : \theta \in \cA \}$ of probability measures is strictly smaller than the one in their proposition, we give a proof of this lemma for the sake of self-containedness of the paper.